Nicolas baudin travel grant : FAQ

 I have submitted my application.
 When will I know the outcome?

 The Embassy will inform applicants of their application outcome within 2 months after the deadline.
+We will not contact you to confirm receipt of your application.
 Please be patient during this time, as we receive a very large number of applications for this program and there are numerous parties involved in the decision-making process.
-In the meantime, for any questions you may have please contact the Embassy at firstname.lastname@example.org
+In the meantime, for any questions you may have please contact the Embassy at email@example.com

 Can you offer advice/feedback on my application?

-No. Due to the large number of applications, we cannot offer any feedback to individuals during or after submission.
+No. Due to the large number of applications, we cannot offer any feedback to individuals before or after submission.

 I have applied for a study abroad/exchange/full degree program in France, but I haven’t received my official letter of acceptance yet.
 Am I still eligible to apply?